ErFaN-K/ErFaN-K/README.md

 ---

-  > The first time I touched the keyboard keys I was about 5 years old From there, my fate was determined with computersNow I know more than a beginner, but I still can't call myself a perfect person because   no one is perfect 😊
+  > The first time I touched the keyboard keys I was about 5 years old From there, my fate was determined with computers.
+Now I know more than a beginner, but I still can't call myself a perfect person because   no one is perfect 😊

 ---